Opening new pathways to care

 Getting to a medical appointment can be challenging, complicated by transportation logistics, travel times, child care and illness.
 A referral to a specialist often means scheduling another appointment and then waiting for that date to arrive.

 After receiving formal referrals from their primary care provider, patients often need to schedule and wait for additional appointments.
-With eConsults, primary care providers are able to securely consult with specialists during a patient visit, connecting patients to care more quickly because this is a faster path, with fewer appointments to navigate, getting patients to a treatment plan addressing their needs.
+With eConsults, primary care providers are able to securely consult with specialists during a patient’s primary care visit, connecting patients to specialty care in real-time, addressing their needs more quickly and with fewer appointments.

 Strains on emergency departments (EDs) are at a critical level across our Network.
 Innovative eHealth programs can help immediately connect patients who come to the ED with the specialist care and consult they may need.